foureyes/csci-ua.0480-fall2019-003/assignments/lab-02-dash.md

 if __name__ == '__main__':
     app.run_server(debug=True)
 </code></pre>
-2. (this is kind of tricky!) ... use pymongo to show the top 10 most expensive neighbourhoods based on average price ... in a bar chart
+2. (this is kind of tricky!) ... use pymongo to show the top 10 most expensive neighbourhoods based on average price of listings with 2 bedrooms... in a bar chart
 	* you'll likely have to use the following operators:
 		* [$project](https://docs.mongodb.com/manual/reference/operator/aggregation/project/) to select or calculate fields
 		* [$reduce](https://docs.mongodb.com/manual/reference/operator/aggregation/reduce/), [$split](https://docs.mongodb.com/manual/reference/operator/aggregation/split/), and [$concat](https://docs.mongodb.com/manual/reference/operator/aggregation/concat/) to remove commas by splitting and joining again with concat